-Fragrant Sumac are dense low growing shrubs native to the American midwest.
+Fragrant Sumac are dense, low-growing shrubs native to the American Midwest.
 Often resembling groundcover, these shrubs grow more than twice as wide as tall.
-Green leaves in the summer turn oranges, reds, yellows and purples in the fall.
-When damaged these leaves become quite fragrant.
+Green leaves in the summer turn to shades of orange, red, yellow and purple in the fall.
+When damaged, these leaves become quite fragrant.
 Although harmless, Fragrant Sumac is often mistaken for poison ivy.
 Early spring brings small yellow flowers before the onset of foliage.
-If pollinated, female flowers produce berries that are attractive to birds.
+If pollinated, female specimens produce berries that are attractive to birds.

-'Gro Low' prefer dry to medium moisture soils in full sun to part shade.
+'Gro-Low' prefer dry to medium moisture soils in full sun to part shade.
 These hardy shrubs tolerate shallow, rocky and clay soils.
-They can be susceptible some cosmetic blights.
+They can be susceptible to some cosmetic blight.

 'Gro-Low' are ideal for areas with poor soil or erosion problems.
 Their tolerance of dry soils makes them good options for hillsides and embankments.
 These low-growing shrubs are suitable as groundcovers or in naturalized woodland areas.
 Birds, butterflies, and bees are attracted to the flowers and small fruits making them perfect for naturalized pollinator gardens.